theguly/iris-doc-src/docs/development/quick_start/processor.md

             self.log.info(f"Successfully subscribed to on_postload_ioc_create hook")
 ```

-That's it ! :partying_face: Our module has now officially subscribed to a hook and will be notified each time an IOC is created.
+That's it! :partying_face: Our module has now officially subscribed to a hook and will be notified each time an IOC is created.

-So how the module is notified ?
+So how the module is notified?
 Once again this is done by a method named ``hooks_handler`` [[ref](https://github.com/dfir-iris/iris-module-interface/blob/d63b358b1861e4545e983b67d9530469e3a87918/iris_interface/IrisModuleInterface.py#L373)] that `IrisModuleInterface` provides, and we need to overwrite.

 This method is called each time one of the event associated to the hook we subscribed is triggered.
 It provides the name of the hook and as well as the data associated to it.
-By overwriting this method, we can process the hook and the data !
+By overwriting this method, we can process the hook and the data!

-We will add a condition in this method, that is if the administrator set the module parameter ``log_received_hook`` to False, then the module won't log anything and simply return the data.
+We will add a condition in this method, that is if the administrator sets the module parameter ``log_received_hook`` to False, then the module won't log anything and simply return the data.

 !!! hint
         The current configuration of the module can be accessed with the attribute ``self._dict_conf``.